-The Grand Union Canal, originally the Grand Junction Canal, was constructed as a short cut from Brentford in West London to Braunston in the industrial Midlands.
-The Act of Parliament to allow the canal to be constructed was passed in 1793.
-Construction started at the two ends of the canal simultaneously.
-The Tring Summit was completed by 1797 and opened in 1799.
+The Grand Junction Canal was constructed as a short cut from Brentford in West London to Braunston in the industrial Midlands.
+The Act of Parliament to allow the canal to be constructed was passed in 1793, and after raising £600,000 though private venture capital, construction started in the same year at the two ends of the canal simultaneously.

-By 1811 the bridge over Icknell Road had been built and there appears to be a house in the current location of Plot 14.
-This was named the surveyor’s house, the surveyor being James Barnes.
+- By 1811 the bridge over Icknell Road had been built and there appears to be a house in the current location of Plot This was named the surveyor’s house, the surveyor (or engineer) being James Barnes.